igeor/seam-carving/README.md

 ## Usage

-To use the code, simply run the `experiments.ipynb` script using the following command:
+To check the code, simply run the experiments.ipynb notebook.
+Please note that the location of the images can be modified within the notebook to match the location of your image files.